 Unfortunately, work is not play.
 It’s called work for a reason, and very few people (if any) truly feel like they never work.
 If you’re being paid to do something, it will probably—occasionally—be frustrating, irritating, or unpleasant.
 That’s why you get the paycheck.

 The goal shouldn’t be to find a job that doesn’t ever feel like work.
-The goal should be to find work that is rewarding, challenging and pleasant for the majority of the time.
+The goal should be to find work that is rewarding, challenging and relatively pleasant for the majority of the time.
 That way, you can shrug off those bad days.
 They happen from time to time, even in the best jobs.

 Are you setting yourself up for disappointment by believing that work shouldn’t ever feel like work?